IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 ### Tokenized Sharing: Starting with DII

+Starting with DII is most common for publishers [sharing in the bid stream](sharing-tokenized-from-data-bid-stream.md) and for [sharing via creative pixels](sharing-tokenized-from-data-pixel.md#workflow-tokenized-sharing-via-creative-pixels).

 If you're starting with DII, generate the UID2 token by following either of these paths:

 - Option 1: Convert to raw UID2 and then encrypt: